Northwestern University Feinberg School of Medicine

 Research

-The McNally Laboratory studies genetic diseases that affect heart and muscle.
-These genetic mutations produce heart and muscle dysfunction through a number of different biological pathways.
-It is our goal to better understand how, when and why these diseases develop and progress.
-In some cases, individuals with genetic mutations may be protected from developing disease and we are interested in using genetics to define the pathways that protect these individuals.
+Our research team includes outstanding faculty, expert staff and trainees committed to understanding the mechanisms underlying genetic diseases that affect heart and muscle.
+Many different genes and genetic variants can lead to heart dysfunction and irregular rhythms, and some of these same genes also cause muscle wasting and weakness.
+It is our goal to better understand how, when, and why these diseases develop and progress.
+In some cases, individuals with genetic mutations may be protected from developing disease, and we are interested in using genetics to define the pathways that protect these individuals.

 Research Focus